FragSoc/arma3-docker/README.md

   or:

   `make build STEAM_USER=<your steam username> STEAMCMD=$(which steamcmd)`
-- If you get an instant `SEGFAULT` from the server when using [bind mounts](https://docs.docker.com/storage/bind-mounts/), either change the owner of the mounts to user:group `999:999` or rebuild the image, passing `UID=<desired system user ID>` to `make`
+- If you get an instant `SEGFAULT` from the server when using [bind mounts](https://docs.docker.com/storage/bind-mounts/), either change the owner of the mounts to user:group `999:999` or rebuild the image, passing `UID=<desired system user ID>` to `make` or as a docker build arg.

 ## Disclaimer